bytebeamio/uplink/docs/quickstart.md

 ---

 Create a free account on https://cloud.bytebeam.io if you haven't already.
 After registering you will be prompted to create a project.
+Select `linux` as the device type when creating the project.
 A project is where all your data will live.
 [This page](https://bytebeamio.mintlify.app/platform-guide/introduction) goes into the details of all the features.
 You can read it at your leisure but this page will also provide brief overview of features needed to follow along.

 ---